loopwerk/Saga/README.md

 try Saga(input: "content", output: "deploy") .register(
     metadata: EmptyMetadata.self,
-    readers: [.markdownReader(pageProcessor: pageProcessor)],
+    readers: [.parsleyMarkdownReader(pageProcessor: pageProcessor)],
-    writers: [.pageWriter(template: "page.html")]
+    writers: [.pageWriter(swim(renderPage))]
   )
 ```

-It's also easy to add your own readers and writers, search for [saga-plugin](https://github.com/topics/saga-plugin) on Github.
-For example, [SagaInkMarkdownReader](https://github.com/loopwerk/SagaInkMarkdownReader) adds an `.inkMarkdownReader` that uses Ink and Splash instead of the default Markdown reader.
+It's also easy to add your own readers, writers, and renderers; search for [saga-plugin](https://github.com/topics/saga-plugin) on Github.
+For example, [SagaInkMarkdownReader](https://github.com/loopwerk/SagaInkMarkdownReader) adds an `.inkMarkdownReader` that uses Ink and Splash.

 ## Getting started
 Create a new folder and inside of it run `swift package init --type executable`, and then `open Package.swift`.
 Edit Package.swift to add the Saga dependency, plus a reader and optionally a renderer (see Architecture below), so that it looks something like this: